Treating double vision

 - reduced visual field

-Therefore, before having an opaque intraocular lens implant, you should discuss the implications of the procedure with your ophthalmologist (eye specialist).
-The opaque intraocular lens procedure is irreversible and removing the implant would involve significant risk of damaging your eye and impairing your vision.
+Before having an opaque intraocular lens implant, you should discuss the implications of the procedure with your eye specialist.
+The procedure is irreversible, and removing the implant would involve significant risk of damaging your eye and impairing your vision.